CPoWei/GA_Mamdani_fuzzy_controller_Reversing_Car/README.md

-# GA reversing car with mamdani type fuzzy controller
+# GA in reversing car with mamdani type fuzzy controller
 Train fuzzy controller with Genetic Algorithm for reversing car

 Overview :